limegimlet/covid_dataviz/index.md

 **<sup>*</sup>** _<sub>based on latest publicly-available indicator values.
 See **Data caveats** for more info.</sub>_

-## Have more questions?
+## What do these alert levels mean?
 {:.no_toc}

-* TOC
-{:toc}

-# FAQ

-## What do these alert levels mean?

-These alerts are meant to convey how actively Covid-19 is being spread.
-Reaching a new alert level "unlocks" possible new restrictions (or eases them, if indicators go down).
+These alerts are meant to convey how actively Covid-19 is spreading.
+Reaching a new alert level "unlocks" possible new restrictions.
+Or eases them, if indicators go down.

 ## What does the info in the hover boxes mean?